Dysthymia: Causes

 There are no known biological causes that apply consistently to all cases of dysthymia, which suggests diverse origin of the disorder.
-However, there are some indications that there is a genetic predisposition to dysthymia: "The rate of depression in the families of people with dysthymia is as high as fifty percent for the early-onset form of the disorder".
+However, there are some indications that there is a genetic predisposition to dysthymia: "The rate of depression in the families of people with dysthymia is as high as fifty percent for the early-onset form of the disorder."
+More recent studies have indicated that the frequency of dysthymia is likely influenced more heavily by "family environmental and non-shared environmental factors," rather than genetic or neurobiological factors.
+Part of the reason for the uncertainty with regard to understanding the biological basis of dysthymia is due to the lack of genetic and neurobiological research, genome wide studies, and "grossly underpowered sample sizes."
 Other factors linked with dysthymia include stress, social isolation, and lack of social support.

-In a study using identical and fraternal twins, results indicated that there is a stronger likelihood of identical twins both having depression than fraternal twins.
-This provides support for the idea that dysthymia is in part caused by heredity means.
+In a 1998 study using identical and fraternal twins, results indicated that there was not a stronger likelihood of identical twins both having dysthymia than fraternal twins.
+This provides support for the idea that dysthymia does not have a consistent genetic basis.

 Co-occurring conditions

 Dysthymia often co-occurs with other mental disorders.
 A "double depression" is the occurrence of episodes of major depression in addition to dysthymia.
 Switching between periods of dysthymic moods and periods of hypomanic moods is indicative of cyclothymia, which is a mild variant of bipolar disorder.

 "At least three-quarters of patients with dysthymia also have a chronic physical illness or another psychiatric disorder such as one of the anxiety disorders, cyclothymia, drug addiction, or alcoholism".
 Common co-occurring conditions include major depression (up to 75%), anxiety disorders (up to 50%), personality disorders (up to 40%), somatoform disorders (up to 45%) and substance use disorders (up to 50%).
 People with dysthymia have a higher-than-average chance of developing major depression.
 A 10-year follow-up study found that 95% of dysthymia patients had an episode of major depression.
 When an intense episode of depression occurs on top of dysthymia, the state is called "double depression."